On Uniqueness And Existence of Conformally Compact Einstein Metrics with Homogeneous Conformal Infinity. II: Preliminaries

 \begin{thm} (Theorem 1.6, \cite{LiQingShi}) For any $\epsilon >0$, there exists $\delta > 0$, for any conformally compact Einstein manifold $(M^{n+1}, g)$ ($n\geq 3$), one gets

 for all sectional curvature $K$ of $g$, provided that

-Particularly, any conformally compact Einstein manifold with its conformal infinity of Yamabe constant sufficiently close to that of the round sphere is necessarily negatively curved and also $(M, g)$ is simply connected. \end{thm}
+Particularly, any conformally compact Einstein manifold with its conformal infinity of Yamabe constant sufficiently close to that of the round sphere is necessarily negatively curved, and by \cite{WY} (see also \cite{Cai-Galloway}) if $\partial M$ is simply connected then $(M, g)$ is simply connected. \end{thm}

 It is proved in \cite{Graham} that for any smooth metric $h\in[\hat{g}]$ at the conformal infinity, there exists a unique geodesic defining function $x$ about $h$ in a neighborhood of $\partial M$.
 For a CCE metric of $C^2$, in \cite{CDLS} the authors showed that the following regularity result holds.